Biden aims to shut out Sanders in Democratic primaries amid coronavirus fears

 WASHINGTON (Reuters) - Joe Biden will look to build on his dominant lead in the Democratic presidential race when three states cast votes on Tuesday, but Ohio postponed its planned primary over health concerns amid the coronavirus outbreak.

-Biden, the front-runner and former vice president, hopes big victories in nominating contests in Florida, Illinois and Arizona can help him amass a nearly unassailable edge over rival Bernie Sanders in the race to find a challenger to Republican President Donald Trump in the Nov.
+Biden, the front-runner, hopes big victories in nominating contests in Florida, Illinois and Arizona can help him amass a nearly unassailable edge over rival Bernie Sanders in the race to find a challenger to Republican President Donald Trump in the Nov.
 3 election.

-Biden leads Sanders in opinion polls in all three states.
+The former U.S. vice president leads Sanders in opinion polls in all three states.

 Ohio also was scheduled to hold a primary on Tuesday, but Governor Mike DeWine said public health concerns made in-person voting too dangerous and delayed it until June 2.
-A county judge blocked his first effort to postpone the vote, but the state health director ordered the polls shut as a health emergency.
+A county judge blocked his first effort to postpone the vote, but the state health director ordered the polls shut as a health emergency to curb the spread of the novel coronavirus.

 “During this time when we face an unprecedented public health crisis, to conduct an election tomorrow would force poll workers and voters to place themselves at an unacceptable health risk of contracting coronavirus,” DeWine said on Twitter.